Practical Rules For Buying Ty Collectibles on eBay

 Beanie, or a Buddy.
 Amateur sellers sometimes make mistakes like that but crooks do it intentionally.
 I always wonder how many

-inattentive buyers paid two or three hundred dollars to a crook for a royal blue Peanut Beanie Baby that magically
+inattentive buyers paid three or four hundred dollars to a crook for a royal blue Peanut Beanie Baby that magically

 transformed itself into a $10 royal blue Peanut Beanie Buddy on its way to the buyer's mailbox.
 Never assume an